-Holocaust Memorial Day (HMD) is marked on 27 January each year and is a time to remember the millions of people murdered during the Holocaust, under Nazi Persecution and in the genocides which followed including Cambodia, Rwanda, Bosnia and Darfur.
+Holocaust Memorial Day (HMD) is marked on 27 January each year and is a time to remember the millions of people murdered during the Holocaust, under Nazi Persecution and in the genocides which followed.

-Speaking shortly after a visit to Yad Vashem, the World Holocaust Remembrance Centre in Jerusalem, back in 2020, Bishop Declan Lang, the Chair of the Bishops’ International Affairs department, gave a short message on Holocaust Memorial Day.
-Listen here.
+Bishop Declan Lang, Chair of the Bishops’ International Affairs department, has previously released a message for Holocaust Memorial Day.
+Read more.

 Our photographer has visited the Auschwitz-Birkenau camp on many occasions – some in the presence of Popes.

 You can view the full photo album on our Flickr photostream.